danielsunjin/Daniel-REU-Project-Files/README.md

  ```

 RABIES requires that the anatomical images have a `T1w` or `T2w` suffix, the bold images have a `bold` suffix, and that `run-{run #}` be included in the names of the BOLD images if multiple fMRI images were taken of the subject in one session.

+An example output is the `/mnt/paros_WORK/daniel/project/BRUKER_data_reoriented` directory in Alex's samos account which had `/mnt/paros_WORK/daniel/project/BRUKER_data_full_organized_new` as the input to the script.

 **Before (original multi-echo fMRI image):**
 ![image](https://user-images.githubusercontent.com/97412514/180833491-160694f1-5bc6-47d3-b550-d652538f4a39.png)